badiaamakhlouf/DS_ML_InterviewBank/pages/data_visualization_and_eda.md

     - Dispersion measures provide insights into the variability or spread of the data and are crucial for understanding the overall distribution.
     - **Examples: IQR, range, variance, standard deviation, Mean Absolute Deviation (MAD), Coefficient of Variation (CV)**

-### Q- How to get statistical description of our data using pandas ?
-- In the statistical description we try to select the next values for each numerical features:
-    - Maximum values
-    - Minimum
-    - Average
-    - Standard deviation
-    - Median
-    - Mean
-- Code: `df.describe().transpose()`

 ### Q- What does Correlation Analysis mean?
 - Correlation analysis is a statistical method used to evaluate the strength and direction of the linear relationship between two quantitative variables.